240v | 208v | 480v Electric Heat Treatment Equipment

 Proudly made in the USA

-PestPro Thermal heaters are available for sale separately or as part of a complete PestPro thermal treatment system.
+PestPro Thermal commercial bed bug heaters are available for sale separately or as part of a complete treatment system.

-The most Durable, Effective, Efficient Electrical Bed Bug Heaters Available on the market.
+The most Durable, Effective, Efficient Electric Bed Bug Heaters Available Anywhere

 Enabling Safe Pest, Mold, and Odor Elimination

-We enable you to safely kill bugs, molds, and odors while remediating flood and fire damage.
+We enable you to safely kill bed bugs & other pests, molds, and odors while remediating flood and fire damage.

 Science-backed, electric heat technology eliminates pests, mold, and pathogens without toxic chemicals.

-Steel construction with no plastic housings or brittle coils ensures years of flawless operation.
+Steel construction with no plastic housings or brittle coils ensures years of flawless operation for Best Long-Term Value and Maximum ROI

 Employee-Owned & USA-Made